-8.3 Further information about categories of blocked sites can be given by the Cognita IT team, and staff are directed towards the school IT Policy for further details about this, including further detail around our filtering and monitoring systems.

-8.4 Should staff, pupils or visitors find unblocked extremist content online they must report it immediately and verbally to the DSL and Headteacher, who will raise this urgently with the RSL, Head of IT, and Head of Cybersecurity.
+- 8.4 Further information about categories of blocked sites can be given by the Cognita IT team, and staff are directed towards the school IT Policy for further details about this, including further detail around our filtering and monitoring systems. - 8.5 Should staff, pupils or visitors find unblocked extremist content online they must report it immediately and verbally to the DSL and Headteacher, who will raise this urgently with the RSL, Head of IT, and Head of Cybersecurity.
+We are aware that some children and young people have access to unfiltered internet when using their mobile phones in school and staff are alert to the need for vigilance when pupils are using their personal phones, reporting any observations, or concerns.